 - To initiate note-taking service, the student is to contact their Disability Management Specialist to discuss if note-taking is an appropriate accommodation.
 Students using the note-taking service will need to complete a Note-taking Accommodation Agreement.

-- Each semester, the student will need to complete and provide appropriate information on the Request for Professor Letters (Yellow Form).
+- Each semester, the student will need to complete and provide appropriate information on the Request for Professor Letters Form (Yellow Form).